kevinsimper/unity-issue/README.md

 # Unity Issue

-Unity Issue tracker is made with TypeScript, Express.js, Apollo GraphQL server and SQLite.
+Unity Issue tracker backend is made with TypeScript, Express.js, Apollo GraphQL server and SQLite.

+Unity Issue frontend is made with Next.js and Apollo GraphQL.

 It is made with GraphQL because that allows it to be easily discoverable and strongly typed.